niochat/nio/CONTRIBUTING.md

 [![Translation status](https://translate.riot.im/widgets/nio/-/nio/multi-auto.svg)](https://translate.riot.im/engage/nio/?utm_source=widget)

+## Custom App Icons

+Nio includes a few basic app icons, but a bigger selection of community icons would be fantastic.
+All that's necessary to include a new icon is a 1024x1024px PNG file.
+Please don't include any rounded edges, iOS does that automatically.
+Check the [Resources](https://github.com/niochat/nio/tree/stable/Resources) directory for the existing icons and the base chat bubbles in different formats if you want to build on that.
+You can send the finished file to our Matrix room or mail address (all listed on [nio.chat](https://nio.chat)) or just [open a new issue](https://github.com/niochat/nio/issues/new) on GitHub 😊

 ## Implementation

 Nio has (and probably always will have 😅) a [long list of open issues](https://github.com/niochat/nio/issues).
 You are more